jfxueX/bash/commands/local/sed.md

 cat program if PATTERN is not in the file: e.g. nothing is changed.
 If PATTERN is in the file, then each line that has this is printed twice.
 Add the
-"-n" option and the example acts like grep:
+`-n` option and the example acts like grep:

     sed -n 's/PATTERN/&/p' file